Sarah4641/realstate/README.md

 # realstate
-This website is about properties
+This website is about properties.
+Email us regarding properties.